Battle of the Flowers

 By Train

 Córdoba is well-connected by the Spanish high-speed train service, Renfe’s AVE, making it easily accessible from major cities like Madrid, Seville, and Barcelona.
-The train station in Córdoba is centrally located, and it’s a convenient way to travel.
+The train station in Córdoba is centrally located and convenient.

 By Bus